Christmas Sale: 20% off on all products. Coupon code: FMECS2024

 magento-2-robots-txt-file-sample

-If you haven’t configured, you’ll either get an empty page or you’ll land on a 404 error page.
-In this case you need to create & configure the Robots.txt file.
+If you haven’t configured, you’ll either get an empty page or you’ll land on a 404-error page.
+Now that you know about the Magento 2 robots.txt file location, let’s move on to creating & configuring the robots.txt file.

 To create Magento 2 robots.txt file, follow these steps: